The Order of Australia Association

 Geoff Cowles OAM, Secretary - phone 07 3351 4991

-The Queensland Branch of the Association is delighted that Cox Rayner Architects, Brisbane continue to be our sponsor for the Senior Volunteer Awards.
-Mr Michael Rayner AM, their Principal Director, says his company is proud to be involved and sponsor these Awards.
+The Queensland Branch of the Association is delighted that Blight Rayner Architecture, Brisbane have agreed to be our sponsor for the Senior Volunteer Awards.
+Mr Michael Rayner AM says his company is proud to be involved and sponsor these Awards.
 "The Awards play an important part in recognising the valuable contribution volunteers and in particular senior volunteers make to improve their communities” says Mr Rayner.
 “This recognition encourages wider participation in volunteer activities by our senior Queenslanders”.